 The Southwest Environmental Health Sciences Center Community Engagement Core has been an entity of the University of Arizona since 1993.
 We are involved with multiple partners including, Tucson Water, Pima County Department of Environmental Quality, the Inter-Tribal Council of Arizona, the Institute for Tribal Environmental Professionals, and several American Indian tribes.
 While most of our interns are in the public health and information science fields, we also accept interns and students in a variety of other fields such as education, social sciences, psychology, law, and business.
 All interns that we accept have a strong interest in environmental health.
 Summaries of our current projects can be found below.

-If you have interest in these programs and completing an internship with us, or have any questions, please send a cover letter and resume to Ben Richmond at firstname.lastname@example.org.
+If you have an interest in these programs and completing an internship with us, or have any questions, please send a cover letter and resume to Mayra Vargas at firstname.lastname@example.org

 Graduate and Undergraduate Internship Project Descriptions

-- Summer Youth Programs: Intern(s) practice and improve their teaching, program planning, implentation, and evaluation skills.
+- Summer Youth Programs: Intern(s) practice and improve their teaching, program planning, implementation, and evaluation skills.
 We currently have 5 summer programs (Toxic Detectives, Environmental Scholars, Steps 2 STEM, OLEH, and A Student's Journey).
-Participants in these programs range from 5th grade to community college students.
+Participants in these programs range from 5th-grade to community college students.
 Please explore our website to learn more about these programs.

 - Science Cafés: Interns will gain skills in program promotion, organization, and evaluation.
 The intern will develop Science Cafes in collaboration with the outreach team and our partners and will take lead at the event as well.